DKS1994/python_data_wrangling/README.md

 There are 2 versions of python script. "wrangling_all_features" and "wrangling_two_features".
 The later is made for easy understanding of concepts used to import,clean and export data to a csv file.
 After understanding concept from the later script the former will be easier to understand.The inputs for our script will be semi-structured webpage and the output will be a csv file.
 We move further forward and label our stocks either "underperforming" or "outperform".
 These labeled data can now further be used for machine learning concepts.

+To label data we compare our datasets from S&P 500.
+The data for S&P 500 can be obtained from Quandl.com for S&P500 for year 2003 - 2013.
+The data for S&P 500 should be downloaded in csv.

 Any doubts or questions can be forwarded to dushyant.shukla94@gmail.com.